See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Experiments

-To measure Western bias in question answering, we use VQAv2 and VLUE \citep{goyal2017vqav2,zhou2022vlue}.
-VQAv2 serves as our Western split.
-Its images were found by querying websites like Flickr for Western concepts from ImageNet \citep{lin2014microsoft}.
-80\%+ of the images are from North America or Europe \cite{kirillov2023segment}.
-They were then annotated by English language speakers.
-The out-of-domain VQA test set from VLUE is our Eastern split.
-Its images come from MARVL, where native Chinese speakers queried online sources for specific Chinese cultural concepts \citep{liu2021visually}.
-The questions in VLUE were written by English speakers in the style of VQAv2.
-Thus, our VQA splits exhibit high \textit{image diversity} and low \textit{label diversity}.
-Like Dollar Street, we consider this task to be \textit{objective}.
+To measure Western bias in question answering, we use A-OKVQA and CVQA \citep{schwenk2022okvqa,romero2024cvqa}.
+A-OKVQA contains images from MSCOCO queried from websites like Flickr for Western concepts from ImageNet \citep{lin2014microsoft}.
+80\%+ of the images are from North America or Europe \citep{kirillov2023segment}.
+Questions and $4$ candidate answers ($1$ correct, $3$ distractors) were written by English speakers on Mechanical Turk.
+CVQA is a complementary benchmark whose images and annotations are drawn from around the world.
+Annotators from $28$ countries identified culturally relevant images and then annotated those images with questions and $4$ candidate answers in both their native language and in English.
+Thus, the images, questions and answers in these benchmarks exhibit \textit{image diversity} and \textit{label diversity}.
+As these questions have globally correct answers, we consider VQA to be \textit{objective}.

-We randomly subsample a Western split from VQAv2 of a size similar to our Eastern split.
-Each question appears twice, with different images and answers.
-This ensures that models must consider the image to perform well \citep{goyal2017vqav2}.

-As our questions and answers are in English, to allow inference in Chinese, we concatenate questions and answers (to preserve short answer meanings) and translate them with the Google Translate API.
-A native Chinese speaker manually evaluated $50$ of these translations, assigning them an average score of $3.82/4$, indicating high quality.
+As our questions and answers are in English, to allow inference in Chinese, we translate questions and candidate answers with the Google Translate API.
+A native Chinese speaker evaluated $50$ of these translations, assigning them an average score of $3.82$ on a $4$-point Likert scale, indicating high quality.
+We evaluate VLMs in a multiple-choice setting, using another LLM to select the closest candidate answer from each generation to calculate accuracy.
+Details can be found in Section \ref{sec:appendix_vqa_details}.

-\subsubsection{Emotions in Artwork: ArtELingo}
+\paragraph{Emotions in Artwork: ArtELingo}